Top 5 Attractions in Jerantut (2024)

 If you feel stuck in your daily routine, why not explore Jerantut Town?
 This small but scenic town is located in Pahang and is home to a few natural wonders.
-The town is also the central transport hub for anyone visiting the Taman Negara National Park, and here are some of the top Jerantut attractions you should visit.
+The town is also the central transport hub for anyone visiting the Taman Negara National Park, and here are some of the top attractions in Jerantut you should visit.

 Kota Gelanggi is often associated with various myths, including the notion that it originated from a lost city built in this area before being cursed by Sang Kelembai to become stone.
 According to legend, Raja Mambang, who ruled Lipis, is said to have requested the help of Sang Kelembai.
 He is believed to possess magical powers to destroy Kota Gelanggi after his son was killed in a fight with the prince of Bera for fighting over the princess of Raja Gelanggi.

 When you visit this hidden gem, you will notice that this place might have been a village with nearby access to water communication routes found here before being replaced by newer ways of transportation.
 While Kota Gelanggi might be located a little far from the centre of the town, it still manages to attract local visitors who want peace with their natural beauty preserved at all times of the year.

 There are also a few caves in this complex, and the million-year-old stone formations at this great place will amaze you with their science.
 Besides being a beautiful and mysterious place to explore, Kota Gelanggi is also an excellent site for weddings and pre-wedding photography.
 Couples looking for unique ideas on how to take their engagement or marriage photos should consider taking them at this Jerantut attraction.

 2. Lata Meraung Jungle Eco Park (Taman Eko Rimba Lata Meraung)